omarm4400/sep10-freedom-project/blog/entry05.md

 ## How I learned my tool:
 I used a lot of stratigies and resurces to learn my tool, and they were all helpful to me.
-First I had to use
+First I had to use [the main website for Afram ](https://aframe.io/docs/1.5.0/introduction/#what-is-a-frame) to learn every thing about my tool.
+Because in this website I learned all the shapes' Attributes, but then that wasn't enough for me to learn all everything about my tool because I needed to learn how to actually use it so I used [This youtube chanel](https://youtube.com/@rennecastro8032?si=nV45a1pvMW_yD0pV) to learn how to use Afram.

 ## Skills: